 SafeColleges Online Training- Employees and Students are assigned online courses through SafeColleges that can track progress and completion rates.
 "Active Shooter" and "Title IX and Sexual Misconduct" is the minimum requirement for all employees.
-Students are assigned the courses but there is not a current requirement to complete the courses.
+Students are assigned two similar courses covering active shooter and Title IX.
 Additional training is available including various topics including drug and alcohol abuse, hazing awareness, dating violence, etc.